Admission - Acceptance of a candidate for enrollment.

 Transfer Student - A student who has attended one or more colleges and is admitted to another.

-Transient Student - A student in good standing in one college who is taking courses which will transfer back to the original (home) college.
+Transient Student - A student in good standing in one college who is taking courses that will transfer back to the original (home) college.

 Tuition - The per credit hour cost of college.